Bucky Larson: Born to Be a Star: Plot

 Bucky Larson, a small-town man-child with big buck teeth, works at a local grocery store, and still lives at home.
 One night while watching porn with his friends, he stumbles upon a family secret: his quiet and reserved parents were famous adult performers in the 1970s.
 This motivates him to leave northern Iowa for Hollywood, hoping to follow in their footsteps and fulfill his destiny as the biggest adult-film star in the world.
-Unfortunately, he has no idea how to become a porn star like his parents, and his penis is incredibly small.
+However, he has no idea how to become a porn star like his parents, and his penis is incredibly small.

 Once he reaches Los Angeles, he meets and falls in love with Kathy, a kindhearted waitress, who introduces him to Gary, the former roommate of John Mayer.
 After moving with Gary, he pursues his job as a porn actor.
 Through a series of misadventures he ends up at an industry party, where he is humiliated by narcissistic porn star Dick Shadow.
 The next day, he meets fading porn director Miles Deep.
-They make a test film where Bucky pre-maturely ejaculates, and they consider the endeavor a failure.
-But after one of the crew uploads the video to YouTube, Bucky achieves popularity as his small penis makes women appreciate their partner's endowment and the men don't feel threatened.
+They make a test film where Bucky prematurely ejaculates, and they consider the endeavor a failure.
+But after one of the crew uploads the video to YouTube, Bucky achieves popularity as his small penis makes women appreciate their partner's endowment and the men do not feel threatened.

 After failing to secure an adult film contract for Bucky, Miles decides to produce films with him independently.
 They eventually achieve success with their videos, but Bucky chooses Kathy over fame.
 Before he can tell her how he feels, she rejects him without explanation, leaving him brokenhearted.
 During a film shoot, Miles confesses that he had told Kathy to leave Bucky so he could have his prize star all to himself.

 Bucky forgives Miles and goes after Kathy, who is on a horrible date with Dick Shadow.
 Bucky declares his love for Kathy, and the two get married.
 After one year, Bucky opens his own steakhouse.
 One night, Gary comes into the restaurant and yells at him for owing him rent money, and tells Bucky he is "just like John Mayer".